 “Don’t photograph trees, everybody does that, and no one wants to see trees anymore.”

 Well, who says that the only purpose to photographing trees is to produce images of them?
-To me, it’s been a journey, which has taken me far from where I started, and I’m not done travelling.
+To me, it has been a journey, which has taken me far from where I started, and I’m not done travelling.

 For in the true nature of things, if we rightly consider, every green tree is far more glorious than if it were made of gold and silver.